aws-powertools/powertools-lambda-typescript/docs/features/idempotency.md

     --8<-- "examples/snippets/idempotency/templates/tableTerraform.tf"
     ```

-???+ warning "Warning: Large responses with DynamoDB persistence layer"
-    When using this utility with DynamoDB, your function's responses must be [smaller than 400KB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html#limits-items){target="_blank"}.

-    Larger items cannot be written to DynamoDB and will cause exceptions.

-???+ info "Info: DynamoDB"
-    Each function invocation will make only 1 request to DynamoDB by using DynamoDB's [conditional expressions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html){target="_blank"} to ensure that we don't overwrite existing records,
+##### Limitations

+* **DynamoDB restricts [item sizes to 400KB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html#limits-items)**.
+This means that your idempotent function's response must be smaller than 400KB, otherwise your function will fail.
+Consider using the [cache persistence layer](#cache-database) if you need to store larger responses.
+* **Expect 2 WCUs per non-idempotent call**.
+During the first invocation, we use `PutItem` for locking and `UpdateItem` for completion.
+Consider reviewing [DynamoDB pricing documentation](https://aws.amazon.com/dynamodb/pricing/) to estimate cost.
-    and [ReturnValuesOnConditionCheckFailure](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_PutItem.html#DDB-PutItem-request-ReturnValuesOnConditionCheckFailure){target="_blank"} to return the record if it exists.
+* **Expect 1 RCU per idempotent calls**.
+On subsequent invocations, we use `PutItem` to optimistically attempt to lock the record using `ConditionExpression` and `ReturnValuesOnConditionCheckFailure` to return the record if it exists.
+This is a single read operation.
-    See [AWS Blog post on handling conditional write errors](https://aws.amazon.com/blogs/database/handle-conditional-write-errors-in-high-concurrency-scenarios-with-amazon-dynamodb/) for more details.
-    For retried invocations, you will see 1WCU and 1RCU.
-    Review the [DynamoDB pricing documentation](https://aws.amazon.com/dynamodb/pricing/){target="_blank"} to estimate the cost.

-#### Cache service
+### Cache database

+Depending on the persistence layer you want to use, install the library and the corresponding peer dependencies.

+=== "Valkey"
+    ```shell
+    npm i @aws-lambda-powertools/idempotency @valkey/valkey-glide
+    ```

+=== "Redis OSS"
+    ```shell
+    npm i @aws-lambda-powertools/idempotency @redis/client
+    ```

 We recommend starting with a managed cache service, such as [Amazon ElastiCache for Valkey and for Redis OSS](https://aws.amazon.com/elasticache/redis/){target="_blank"} or [Amazon MemoryDB](https://aws.amazon.com/memorydb/){target="_blank"}.

-In both services, you'll need to configure [VPC access](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html){target="_blank"} to your AWS Lambda.
+In both services, you'll need to configure [VPC access](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html){target="_blank"} to your AWS Lambda and permissions for writing and reading from the cache.

-##### Cache IaC examples

-!!! tip inline end "Prefer AWS Console/CLI?"

-    Follow the official tutorials for [Amazon ElastiCache for Redis](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/LambdaRedis.html){target="_blank"} or [Amazon MemoryDB for Redis](https://aws.amazon.com/blogs/database/access-amazon-memorydb-for-redis-from-aws-lambda/){target="_blank"}
+#### Cache configuration

-=== "Valkey AWS CloudFormation example"
+=== "AWS Cloud Development Kit (CDK) example"

-    ```yaml hl_lines="5 21"
+    ```typescript title="template.ts" hl_lines="43"
-    --8<-- "examples/snippets/idempotency/templates/valkeyServerlessCloudformation.yml"
+    --8<-- "examples/snippets/idempotency/templates/cacheCdk.ts"
     ```

-    1. Replace the Security Group ID and Subnet ID to match your VPC settings.
+    1. Replace the VPC ID to match your VPC settings.
-    2. Replace the Security Group ID and Subnet ID to match your VPC settings.
+    2. Replace the Security Group ID to match your VPC settings.
+    3. You can use the same template for Redis OSS, just replace the engine to `redis`.

-=== "Redis AWS CloudFormation example"
+=== "AWS Serverless Application Model (SAM) example"

-    ```yaml hl_lines="5 21"
+    ```yaml hl_lines="6"
-    --8<-- "examples/snippets/idempotency/templates/redisServerlessCloudformation.yml"
+    --8<-- "examples/snippets/idempotency/templates/cacheSam.yml"
     ```

-    1. Replace the Security Group ID and Subnet ID to match your VPC settings.
+    1. You can use the same template for Redis OSS, just replace the engine to `redis`.
     2. Replace the Security Group ID and Subnet ID to match your VPC settings.

-Once setup, you can find a quick start example for using a cache in [the persistent layers section](#cachepersistencelayer).
+    3. Replace the Security Group ID and Subnet ID to match your VPC settings.

 ### MakeIdempotent function wrapper